-To begin work on thesis in the Fall: submit by Wednesday, May 1, 2023 To begin work on thesis in the Spring: submit by Monday, October, 02, 2023 To begin work on thesis in the Summer: submit by Monday, February 19, 2024 Submit a draft proposal by email to GLS at masters@wesleyan.edu for review by your advisor and the writing consultant.
+To begin work on thesis in the Fall: submit by Monday, May 27, 2024 To begin work on thesis in the Spring: submit by Monday, September 02, 2324

+To begin work on thesis in the Summer: submit by Monday, February 24, 2025

+To begin work on the thesis in Fall 2025, submit work by Monday, May 26, 2025

+Submit a draft proposal by email to GLS at masters@wesleyan.edu for review by your advisor and the writing consultant.
 We forward your draft to your advisor and to the writing consultant for review.
 You will receive comments within 3 weeks, for incorporating into the final thesis proposal.

-2 final proposal to GLS by 5 PM on the Tutorial, Capstone or Thesis Proposal Deadline
+2 final proposal to GLS by 5 PM on the Tutorial, Capstone or Thesis Proposal Deadline posted on the GLS website.

-All materials, including advisor sign-off must be submitted to Continuing Studies by the following deadlines.
-To begin work on thesis in the Fall: Wednesday, July 05, 2023
+All materials, including advisor sign-off must be submitted to Continuing Studies by this deadline.